Logarithmic speed-up of relaxation in A-B annihilation with exclusion: Block initial conditions with blocks of lengths 1, 2 and 3

 Forgetting for the moment the distinction between 2- and 3- domains, we assign them both the label `$-$', and assign 1- and 4-domains the label `$+$'.
 After this labeling the i.c. becomes \beq +|--|+|--|+|--|+|... \eeq where only domain walls of types $1|2$, $2|1$, $3|4$, and $4|3$ are visible.
-Call $N_2(t)$ the density of domain walls of the types $2|3$ and $3|2$, which are within the `$-$' domains above.
 Call $N_1(t)$ the density of these domain walls.
-Then, for large times, $N_1(t)$ is bounded from above by the kinetic-symmetry-broken Glauber decay \beq N_1(t) \le O(t^{-1/2}(\log{(t)})^{-1}) \eeq The 2- and 3- domains coarsen within the large `$-$' domains in the labeling above.
+Then, for large times, $N_1(t)$ is upper-bounded by the kinetic-symmetry-broken Glauber decay \beq N_1(t) \le O(t^{-1/2}(\log{(t)})^{-1}) \eeq Call $N_2(t)$ the density of domain walls of the types $2|3$ and $3|2$.
+The 2- and 3- domains coarsen within the large `$-$' domains in the labeling above.
 The average size of a `$-$' domain grows with time as $t^{1/2}\log{(t)}$.
 The 2- and 3- domains have the same value of $\alpha$, and thus there is no kinetic symmetry-breaking between them, and the average sizes of 2- and 3-domains thus grow diffusively, as $t^{1/2}$.
-(This is the Leyvraz and Redner picture mentioned in the introduction.)
-Hence, $N_2(t) \approx c/\sqrt{t}$.
-(Each `$-$'-domain, coarsening according to the kinetic-symmetry-broken picture, of size $\sqrt{t}\log{(t)}$, contains $\sim \log{(t)}$ domain walls between 2- and 3-domains.)
-Hence \beq N(t) = N_1(t)+N_2(t) \sim t^{-1/2} (1+O((\log{(t)})^{-1})) \eeq
+(Therefore, each '$-$' domain of size $\sim t^{1/2} (\log{(t)})$ contains a large number of 2- and 3-domains, and this picture is consistent.)
+We then get $N_2(t) \approx c/\sqrt{t}$.
+The total number of domain walls decays as \beq N(t) = N_1(t)+N_2(t) \sim t^{-1/2} (1+O((\log{(t)})^{-1})) \eeq